Question: Where is Lilith mentioned in the Bible?

 There are lessons for us to learn regarding Lilith.

-The man Adam (in Genesis chapter 2) didn’t have a first wife, of course, but if “man in general” who, in the Hebrew text, is called "adam" in Genesis chapter 1 has a history before the man Adam then it’s easier to see how these stories came to be.
+The man Adam (in Genesis chapter 2) didn’t have a first wife, of course, only Eve.
+But if “man in general,” who in the Hebrew text, is called "adam" in Genesis chapter 1, has a history before the man Adam in Genesis 2 then it’s easier to see how these stories came to be.

 The theory that humans have occupied planet earth long before Adam (in the garden - Genesis chapter 2) came along is not new, although we now have the science to inform us that some of the earliest cities like Jericho have been occupied since 7000 BC, and before that, many years before that, men have roamed the earth following God’s commission for us to "fill the earth" (Gen 1:28).
 But even before we had the science to show us that man has been on earth for such a long time, theologians have discussed it, and books have been written.
 (Throughout the centuries some of the ideas were seized upon for racial propaganda purposes, which of course, is not what the Bible teaches.
 We all came from the dust of the ground, the message of Scripture is that God is no respecter of persons, we are all equal in his sight – “Peter began to speak: ‘I now realize how true it is that God does not show favoritism but accepts from every nation the one who fears him and does what is right’” Acts 10:34).